 Meanwhile, in the high mountains the annual snowmelt is stored behind half a dozen of the tallest and highest-altitude dams in the world.

 For the Swiss, the Valais represents a piece of common heritage that's all but lost elsewhere in the country.
-In the most unlikely corners of Geneva Dropdown content and Zürich Dropdown content, you can find restaurants done up as traditional Valaisian-style dark wood chalets.
+In the most unlikely corners of Geneva and Zürich, you can find restaurants done up as traditional Valaisian-style dark wood chalets.

 The dryness and sunshine of the valley are ideal vine-growing conditions.
 The canton’s 22,000 vineyard owners are famous for producing some of the finest wine in the country.